 Satellite TV broadcasting

 The satellite TV broadcasting service delivers television programming to viewers by relaying it from a communications satellite orbiting the Earth directly to the viewer's location.
 The signals are received by users via an outdoor parabolic antenna commonly referred to as a satellite dish and a low-noise block downconverter.
-Satellite TV transmitters typically operate Space-to-Earth in the 10.7-12.7 GHz band, but some transmit in the 17.7-19.7 FSS bands.
-U Note: BSS (space-to-Earth) operates in the 17.3-17.8 GHz band and only in R2.
-What is “satellite TV Broadcasting service?
+Satellite TV transmitters typically operate Space-to-Earth in the 10.7-12.7 GHz band, but some transmit in the 17.7-19.7 FSS bands. {US Note: BSS (space-to-Earth) operates in the 17.3-17.8 GHz band and only in R2.
+What is “satellite TV Broadcasting service?}

 Very small aperture terminal (VSAT) systems